pioneer0317/DH110-HANALIM/README.md

 ## DH 110 project by Hana Yerin Lim

 ### Introduction
-The goal of this project is to design a product that fulfills the users' efficiency with job hunting as they can be overwhelmed and be confused with loads of job applications and repeating information on different types of job board websites, and with job tracker as manually inputing the companies on google sheet could be burdensome.
-This project also aims to create a simple interface so that all the age groups, including the older generation, can use the product without much assistant and find the app easy to use.
-This project aims to organize and save the users time to be more productive and effective with their job application process.
-The goal of this project is to create a system that automatically organizes, manages, and keep track of the companies record.
+The goal of this project is to design a product that fulfills the users' efficiency with job hunting and job tracking.
+Job hunting can be overwhelming and confusing when there are loads of job applications and repeating information on different job board websites.
+Manually tracking and inputting the companies on google sheets could be burdensome.
+This project also aims to create a simple interface so that all the age groups, including the older generation, can use the product without many assistants and find the app easy to use.
+This product will automatically organize, manage, and record the company information.
 With some possible improvements on some of the issues, this new app/platform can satisfy the user's needs.

 ### Design statement
 Most of the job seekers are tired of searching for available job positions out there and they probably have spent countless of time searching and filtering new opportunities.
-For this UX design project, I hope to provide an easy and simple interface for everyone to be able to use it without much guidance and for them to save a ton of time by making this product as a hub of so many online job boards with the automated job tracking feature.
+For this UX design project, I hope to provide an easy and simple interface for everyone to be able to use it without much guidance and save a ton of time by making this product as a hub of so many online job boards with the automated job tracking feature.

 These are the three design features I have based on the user research: